🎯 The YouTube Partner Program

 Breakdown

-The how: The strategic playbook boiled down to 3x actionable takeaways
+The how: The strategic playbook boiled down to 3x key takeaways

 YPP rewarded creators for growing their own communities of subscribers, which helped YouTube build a massive user base.